jerrychihchun/pseudo-profundity/README.md

 ## Detection

 Below is the detected rates of pseudo-profundity based on 16 celebrities' public Instagram captions and 1 computer-generated source by *Bullshit Generator* (http://sebpearce.com/bullshit/).
 The detection is done based on the training on the entire dataset with the *MLP + Stemming* model (this means that we also need to stem the inputs for detection).
 The bullshit quotes aren't as pseudo-profound as expected probably because of its absence to our training data.
-The detection method is found in the file **MLP_demo.ipynb** with the function name *eval* in the training class.

 ![Image of detection](https://raw.githubusercontent.com/jerrychihchun/pseudo-profunidity/master/figures/detection.png)